BetaToast/CarpMuffin-Demo-Win/README.md

 to get the project to work just clone the develop branch, and init and update the submodules. example.

-*git clone -b develop https://github.com/BetaToast/CarpMuffin-Demo-Win.git
+*git clone -b develop https://github.com/BetaToast/CarpMuffin-Demo-Win.git --recursive

-*git submodule init

-*git submodule update
+*git pull --recurse-submodules